Sharks in Hawaii: How NOT to Get Over Jaws

 But Jaws.
 Now THAT is a movie that stays firmly wedged in your mind.
 The image of the Great White monster prowling the seas like a serial killer, chomping that boat in half and terrorizing the tiny town to a nail-biting soundtrack.
 It’s what movies are made of – but it has also left us traumatized about sharks.

 And, Shark Week on the Discovery Channel isn’t helping much.
+The truth about shark attacks is they don’t happen as often as you might think.

 There are a million and one reasons to be afraid of nature’s greatest predators.
 For a start, some of them have over twenty thousand teeth and can smell blood from a gazillion miles away.
 Second, all that crap about jabbing them in the eyes doesn’t even work, as their eyes roll back in their head when they attack, to stop that very defense mechanism.